 An environmentally friendly textile fibre made of wood

-The start-up of the demo plant in 2020 marked the beginning of a trial project lasting a few years, during which we will be studying the technical feasibility of the new industrial-scale production method for textile fibres.
-The project will also investigate the commercial potential of wood-based textile fibre, as well as the possibility of building a textile fibre mill significantly larger than the demo plant in Finland.
+The startup of the demo plant in late 2020 marked the beginning of a critical development phase estimated to last a few years.
+During this phase we will be studying the technical feasibility of the new production method.
+The project will also investigate, together with Japanese ITOCHU Corporation, the commercial potential of Kuura textile fibre, as well as the possibility of building a commercial textile fibre mill next to a bioproduct mill in Finland.

 The project team decided to make some adjustments in the winter of 2022/23 and the demo plant was subsequently re-started in May 2023.
 Year 2023 also saw a new phase in the factory concept planning, with a dedicated team, together with some key partners, developing and evaluating various alternatives for full-scale production.

 Metsä Group’s environmentally friendly textile fibre concept comprises a direct dissolution method with closed cycles for all the chemicals and other similar utilities.
 A close integration to a bioproduct mill offers additional environmental benefits, like availability of renewable energy in various forms.